UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 3. Input your preferred start date.
 If the previous tenant has already shut off the power, you may need to wait for a technician to physically turn the meter on, which makes advance notice crucial.

-4. Supply your primary contact details and your Social Security number to verify your identity.
+4. Supply your primary contact details and your Social Security number to securely verify your identity.
 If you do not have a Social Security number, you may need to call customer service to provide alternative forms of identification.

 Transferring Service Between New Jersey Addresses